Xi Jinping

 - How much oil does China import through the Strait of Hormuz?

-- China imports roughly 11 million barrels of oil per day through the Strait of Hormuz, making it one of the most oil-dependent nations on the waterway.
-This dependence is central to why the US targeted Xi Jinping with Hormuz-linked diplomatic pressure.Source: Lowdown
+- China imports roughly 11 million barrels of oil per day through the Strait of Hormuz, making it one of the most energy-dependent nations on the waterway and a key target for American Hormuz-linked diplomatic pressure on Beijing.Source: Lowdown

 - What is the difference between Xi Jinping's position and Trump's approach to the Iran conflict?